FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 CFTUTIL end part=&PART,idtu=&IDTU,istate=no,appstate="completed"
 ```

 The command CFTUTIL END can be use to set checkpoints in the script execution using the istate=yes (istate is an intermediate state) and APPSTATE value.
-Doing so allows you to see the step running the script in Transfer CFT{{< TransferCFT/componentshortname  >}}.
+Doing so allows you to see the step running the script in {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ****Example****